16 Gold Head Coach

 Hunter began his coaching career while attending UC San Diego for his undergraduate degree.
-Working as an assistant coach at the southern California powerhouse, Coast VBC, he learned not only what it takes to coach in tryout, clinic, practice, and tournament capacities, but also how a club at the highest level manages logistics, coach development, and customer experience.
-At Main Beach, Hunter works with competitive teams as well as the youth Rising Stars program, where he teaches fundamentals to the youngest age group.
+Working as an assistant coach at Coast VBC, he learned not only what it takes to coach in tryout, clinic, practice, and tournament capacities, but also how a club at the highest level manages logistics, coach development, and customer experience.

 While attending UC San Diego, Hunter received his B.S in Cognitive Science, better known as User Experience Design.
-He learned principles of how humans learn from the world around us, through interaction with technology (anything developed by us that evolves over time) and culture (our intangible world of rules and meanings).
-He applies his user experience training in his coaching, when explaining techniques and crafting drills to best prepare his players for the physical and mental battle on game day.
+He learned principles of how we learn from the world around us, through interaction with technology (anything developed by us that evolves over time) and culture (our intangible world of rules and meanings).